ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 * Do we need `make devdistclean`?
 Is there any other way to clean or remove a cloned repository `iocStats-dev`?
 * What's the difference between `make existent` and `make devexistent`?
-* Can we overwrite the same version of a module from the Deployment mode with one from the Development mode?
 * What is the difference between a `p0` patch and `p1` patch?
 Is it the same in EPICS as generally with UNIX patch files?
 * We have an `1.0.0-awesome.p0.patch` file.
 How would we apply it to Development mode source files?